 Suet is the perfect bird food recipe for the winter months when birds’ food sources dwindle.
 Suet is loved by nuthatches, woodpeckers, wrens, chickadees, cardinals, and most insect-eating birds.

-- You can use almost any seed or grain, mixed with bacon fat, lard, or peanut butter.
-A basic suet combines equal parts of bacon fat and assorted birdseed.
+- You can use almost any seed or grain, mixed with beef fat, lard, or natural peanut butter.
+A basic suet combines equal parts of beef fat and assorted birdseed.

 - Put it in a tuna or cat food can to chill (or freeze) until it’s hard enough to hold its shape, then release it into a wire suet cage or sturdy mesh bag.

-- For a fancier suet, add peanut butter to the mix.
-You can also bind cornmeal or oatmeal with straight peanut butter and spread it into holes drilled in a post or log.
+- For a fancier suet, add natural peanut butter to the mix.
+You can also bind cornmeal or oatmeal with natural peanut butter and spread it into holes drilled in a post or log.

 - Birds also like dried fruits, so consider adding raisins, currants, apricots, or citron.

 Here is a suet recipe from our archives: